 25 iconic horror movie quotes to make you look smart, witty, or just downright creepy in a variety of life situations.
-Screenshots below to movie distributors or publishers.
+(Screenshots to movie distributors or publishers)

 1. “A boy’s best friend is his mother.” — Norman Bates, Psycho (1960)

-An evergreen in every other horror movie quotes list, you could use this to describe how dependent somebody is on his mum.
+An evergreen in every other horror movie quotes list, you could use this classic declaration from Psycho (1960) to describe how dependent somebody is on his mum.
 Or you could use this to explain why you can never spend a night out with any of your buddies.

 2. “It was kinda fun in a necrophile sort of way.” — Guy Woodhouse, Rosemary’s Baby (1968)

 This one is kind of limited in its usage; it’s only suitable for people you just spent the night with.
 Extremely effective, though, if you do not ever want to hear from that person again.
 (And please, it should ONLY be used figuratively)

 3. “Your mother s**ks c**ks in hell.” — Pazuzu-fied Regan, The Exorcist (1973)